DIY AI: Sentiment Analysis P1: The Overview

 “It was neither good or interesting”

 Depending on the rules and training data would likely be considered negative in the first case and positive in the second.
-“Not” and “Bad” are more negative inclined words; although overall as a phrase it creates something positive.
+“Not” and “Bad” are more negative inclined words; although overall, as a phrase, it creates something positive.
 Similarly, “good” and “interesting” are positive inclined words, but with “neither” in front, it becomes negative.

 There are many different deep learning algorithms that are useful for sentiment analysis.
-Convolutional Neural Networks, Long Short Term Memory Networks, and Memory Networks are a few of many deep learning techniques used to solve complex problems with sentiment analysis.
+Convolutional Neural Networks, Long Short-Term Memory Networks, and Memory Networks are a few of many deep learning techniques used to solve complex problems with sentiment analysis.

 To learn more about it, check out this paper which gives an overview of the deep learning techniques.

-Detecting things like sarcasm, complex sentence structures, irony, common phrases and sentence structures, all require deep learning to model the language and then conclude whether the output is positive or negative.
-Given the number of choices of techniques, it definitely can be harder to build up the pipeline of a sentiment analyzer.
-There are complex choices of representation and where to use what technique; however when utilized properly, it can reach over 85% accuracy.
+Detecting things like sarcasm, complex sentence structures, irony, common phrases, and sentence structures all require deep learning to model the language and then conclude whether the output is positive or negative.
+Given the number of choices of techniques, it can definitely be harder to build up the pipeline of a sentiment analyzer.
+There are complex choices of representation and where to use what technique; however, when utilized properly, it can reach over 85% accuracy.

 Conclusion